LOLPKPOW/FargateCICD/README.md

 Next, you can go to where you copied the Terraform folder from my repository, and run `Terraform Plan`.
 This will show you the proposed infrastructure Terraform will create.
 Assuming you receive no errors (hopefully!), you can run `Terraform Apply -auto-approve` to run the creation without requiring user intervention to approve.

-Once it's complete, in the AWS Console you can go to Elastic Container Service -> ApacheCluster -> Find Services and click apache-service -> Click the Tasks tab -> You should see
+Once it's complete, in the AWS Console you can go to Elastic Container Service -> ApacheCluster -> Click the Tasks tab -> You should see your container provisioning/running.
+You can
-your container provisioning/running.
-You can then go to EC2 -> Load Balancers -> apachealb -> and copy your DNS name from the information.
+then go to EC2 -> Load Balancers -> apachealb -> and copy your DNS name from the information.
 It will look something like `apache-alb-814057752.us-east-2.elb.amazonaws.com`.

 You should see the contents of the "index.template.html" file from the Container Application directory.
 Now, you can just modify that as you'd like, push it to GitHub, and viola!
 Updated website!
+You should also see a new revision within the apache-service of the ApacheCluster in ECS (Elastic Container Service).

+  When you push changes to the `main` branch, the GitHub Actions workflow (`deploy.yml`) will automatically run.
+This workflow performs the following:
+- Builds and tags your Docker image.
+- Pushes the image to Amazon ECR.
+- Registers the new task definition revision with ECS.
+- Updates the ECS service with the new revision.

+The workflow is located in `.github/workflows/deploy.yml`, so if you wish to modify or extend it, you can do so there.